Tehnari/oidcfed_lib_php_rp/README.md

 In file README_Lib_Require you can see requirements for OIDCFED library implementation.
 Not all for this requirements was implemented in this library.
-Part of requirements was implemented in projects: krisrandall/OpenID-Connect-PHP and Spomky-Labs/jose.
+Part of requirements was implemented in projects: kdoyen/openid-connect-php and Spomky-Labs/jose.

+For OpenID Connect instructions you can also see examples on project kdoyen/openid-connect-php .

 But later will try to implement/merge all in one code.
 If someone want to complete this code: you can send a patch or you should create an issue.